-Punctuation Spacing
+Punctuation and Spacing

-There are no spaces between the word and the punctuation mark, so (part one) never (part one), and as follows: not as follows:
+There are no spaces between the word and the punctuation mark, so (part one) never was to be my last.

-The exception is between a word and an en-dash: This morning - and what a morning - was to be my last.
 If you choose to use an em-dash it is usual to close the spacing thus: This morning-and what a morning-was to be my last.